Suzuki Dzire: Third generation (2017)

 Maruti Suzuki launched the third generation Dzire sedan in India on 16 May 2017.
 The third generation is based on the third generation of the Suzuki Swift.
 However, for the first time ever, it drops the "Swift" nameplate from its name (except in Colombia and Guatemala where it is marketed as Swift Sedan).
 The second-generation Dzire continued to be produced and sold exclusively to fleet operators in India, while being rebadged as the Dzire Tour S.

 It is built on the HEARTECT platform which uses ultra-high tensile and high tensile steel in its construction, so as to not comprise on structural rigidity.
 Despite being lighter, Suzuki claims that the vehicle is compliant with frontal and side impact regulations, as well as meets pedestrian safety regulations.
 The car is also wider and offers increased space for the occupant.
 Suzuki also claims that the third generation Dzire has 55 mm better rear legroom, as compared to the previous model.
 Moreover, the boot space has been increased to 378 L.

 It has a completely revised external body design with a special focus on the front section.
 It has a newly designed large hexagonal grille in the front section flanked by an all-new projector headlamps and a strip of LED DRLs running on the cluster.
 The body loses its overly bulgy nature and looks cleaner than before.

 The engine options on offer at launch include a 1.2 L K12M motor producing 82 bhp and 113 Nm of torque, while the diesel gets the 1.3 L D13A DDiS motor with 74 bhp and 190 Nm of torque.
 Both engines can be had with a 5-speed manual or 5-speed AMT.
 The petrol models is rated 22 km/L and the diesel models are rated at 28.40 km/L in the fuel economy department.

 Facelifted model appeared in March 2020.
-It comes with redesigned front end with wider grille and modern wood finish interiors, plus new features such as cruise control and VSC (AMT only).
-For the Indian market, a more refined 1.2 L K12N Dualjet petrol engine was used, replacing the previous petrol and diesel engines.
+Featuring a redesigned front fascia with wider grille; faux wood interior accents; cruise control and VSC (AMT only).

+Indian market models featuring a 1.2 L K12N Dualjet petrol engine, replacing petrol and diesel engines.
 The CNG variant of K12N engine was launched for Indian market in March 2022.

+The third generation Dzire was available in India for fleet operators as the Dzire Tour S until 2025.

 Powertrain

+Safety

+The third generation Maruti Suzuki Dzire for India was rated 2 star adult safety and 2 star child safety by Global NCAP in 2024 (based on Latin NCAP 2016).

+Fourth generation (2024)

+The fourth generation Dzire was launched on 11 November 2024.
+The Dzire is primarily marketed in India with planned exports to African, ASEAN, Middle Eastern and Latin American markets.

+Markets

+India

+In India, the Dzire was available in four trim variants: LXi, VXi, ZXi and ZXi+.
+For engines, it is available with a Z12E 1.2-litre petrol engine paired with five-speed manual and AMT transmissions or a compressed natural gas version.